yulinlu0228/yolimblog/README.md

 # yolimblog
-a repository fot personal blogs share
+the project is a repository fot personal blogs share